Celebrating our centenary

-The Fleet & District Beekeeping Association (FBKA) was founded in 1918 to support beekeepers across North Hampshire and welcomes new members wanting to learn this fascinating and ancient skill.
+The Fleet & District Beekeepers’ Association (FBKA) was founded in 1918 to support beekeepers across North Hampshire and over 100 years on, we welcome new members wanting to learn this fascinating and ancient skill.
 We encourage, train and support local beekeepers to maintain healthy, docile and productive honey bees as well as advancing the education of the public in the importance of bees in the environment.

-We hold regular meetings and other events to promote best practice and further the craft of beekeeping and have many members in and around Fleet and surrounding towns and villages including Crookham, Odiham, Hook, Hartley Wintney Aldershot and Farnborough.
-Over the last few years with the growing interest in beekeeping as a hobby, our numbers have continued to grow significantly.
+We hold regular meetings and other events to promote best practice and further the craft of beekeeping.
+Over the last few years the growing interest in beekeeping as a hobby has made our Beginners course very popular and we currently have around 180 members.
 Prospective beekeepers of all ages are always made welcome in our very friendly association.

 Our Beginners’ course runs from March each year and is designed to take a complete novice and turn them into a competent, confident and safe beekeeper.